Motivated Reasoning and the Political Economy of Climate Change Inaction: Extensions

+Next consider pure cognitive costs from distorting information processing.
+Distorted information processing can lead to cognitive costs because, for example, sustaining self-serving or overly optimistic beliefs may conflict with one's deeper desire for accuracy and coherence, creating dissonance and reducing overall well-being.
+Hence, in the following we assume that there is a cost of $C^{C}(\hm,\mu)$ associated with choosing $\hm$.

-Next consider the case of a smooth cost of distortion function.
-We demand a number of properties our cost function should satisfy.
-It should be convex increasing when we move away from $\mu$ and zero when there is no distortion.
-Moreover, it should \emph{not} be symmetric in the sense that $\hm=\mu+\epsilon$ and $\hm=\mu-\epsilon$ should not lead to the same cost.
-To see why assume $\mu=1$.
-A symmetric cost function would imply that $\left.C(\hm,\mu)\right|_{\hm=0}=\left.C(\hm,\mu)\right|_{\hm=2}$.
-But note that $\hm=0$ implies that the issue is perceived as infinitely incomplex, and any signal $s\neq 0$ will lead to updating to either 0 or 1.
-At the same time, $\hm=2$ represents only a gradual increase in complexity.
-If both have the same cost, then downward distortions are generally ``cheaper'' than upward distortions.
-We therefore demand that the cost of equal relative distortions upwards and downwards are the same.
-This implies the cost function is compressed for downwards distortions.
-More formally, $\left.C(\hm,\mu)\right|_{\hm=\lambda\cdot \mu}=\left.C(\hm,\mu)\right|_{\hm=\mu/\lambda}$ for all $\lambda>0$ and all $\mu>0$.
+How should such a cost function look like?
+First, it should be convex increasing in $|\mu-\tilde{\mu}|$ and zero when $\tilde{\mu}=\mu$.
+Moreover, it should \emph{not} be symmetric in the sense that $\hm=\mu+\epsilon$ and $\hm=\mu-\epsilon$ should not lead to the same cost.\footnote{To see why, assume $\mu=1$.
+A symmetric cost function implies $C^{C}(2,1)=C^{C}(0,1)$.
+Yet $\hm=0$ corresponds to perceiving the issue as not complex at all, so any $s\neq 0$ leads to updating fully to either $0$ or $1$.
+In contrast, $\hm=2$ reflects only a moderate increase in perceived complexity.} This implies the cost function is compressed for downwards distortions.
 In particular, we assume the following cost function: